junxzm1990/pomp/README.md

+**News, we are working on a stronger version of POMP.
+With a (we think) bug-free PT module and a reverse executor for long execution trace with significantly improvde efficiency**

 # POMP: Postmortem Program Analysis with Hardware-Enhanced Post-Crash Artifacts

 Repo for the source code of POMP.
 It consists of four major components:
 1. Source code of POMP, under reverse-from-coredump/